13 days: Inside Biden’s last-ditch attempts to stop Putin in Ukraine

 Beginning in November, U.S. officials started private discussions with Beijing and other countries in a position to influence Russia to alert them to Putin’s plans and explain Washington’s strenuous opposition, said a senior State Department official.
 But China, already embroiled in disputes with the United States across economic, political and security fronts, was unmoved by U.S. overtures.

-“The Russian military has begun a brutal assault over the people of Ukraine, without provocation, without justification, without necessity,” Biden said Thursday in the East Room, in a speech that was as much an explanation of a fait accompli as an address to the nation.
+“The Russian military has begun a brutal assault on the people of Ukraine, without provocation, without justification, without necessity,” Biden said Thursday in the East Room of the White House, in a speech that was as much an explanation of a fait accompli as an address to the nation.
 “This is a premeditated attack.
 Vladimir Putin has been planning this for months as I’ve — we’ve been saying all along.”

 This portrait of Biden working to avert Russia’s aggression is the result of interviews with 30 senior Biden advisers, administration officials, diplomats, European officials and former officials still in touch with the White House, many of whom requested anonymity to share candid details of a still-unfolding conflict.